-For many people, the elderly are the last group that they’d imagine would be dealing with issues involving alcohol and drugs.
+For many people, the elderly are the last group that they'd imagine would be dealing with issues involving alcohol and drugs.
 Unfortunately,new data indicates that the number of senior citizens with drug problems is on the rise for a variety of complicated reasons.
-By better understanding senior drug abuse and dependency, you can be prepared to get your older loved one help if you suspect a drug problem.
+More than just vitamins and supplements, to understand understanding senior drug abuse and dependency, you can be prepared to get your older loved one help if you suspect a drug problem.

 The abuse of prescription painkillers is on the rise in all age groups.
 In 2010, over 5 million Americans admitted to being prescription painkiller abusers, while nearly double that admitted to having used prescription pain killers inappropriately within the previous year.
 What may start off as a legitimate reason to take prescription pain killers can sometimes lead to dependency and addiction, as is the case with many elderly painkiller addicts.